Nana-Mambéré

-Nana-Mambéré is one of the 16 prefectures of the Central African Republic.
+Nana-Mambéré is one of the 20 prefectures of the Central African Republic.
 It covers an area of 26,600 km^{2} and has a population of 233,666 (2003 census).
+In 2024, official estimates suggest the population reached 371,863 inhabitants.

 The capital is Bouar.
 It was part of Kamerun when it was a German colony between 1884 and 1916.
 Other locations in Nana-Mambéré are Abba, Baboua, Gallo and Yanoye.
-Bouar, principal city of Nana-Mambéré, is also the headquarters of the Evangelical Lutheran Church for the Central African Republic.
-The church's seminary and biblical school are located in Baboua.
+Bouar, the main city of Nana-Mambéré, serves as the headquarters of the Evangelical Lutheran Church for the Central African Republic.
+The church's seminary and biblical school are situated in Baboua.